 When someone gives you money in exchange for a membership subscription, they’re already demonstrating loyalty.
 You now have the opportunity to nurture it.
 As long as you don’t let down your customers, they’ll continue paying to access your content.

 There’s no need for a physical product

-Managing an inventory of physical products can create myriad problems.
+Managing an inventory of physical products can create problems.
 You have to find a place to store those products, pay to ship them out, and hire people to manage sales.
-If you run out of a product just as a bunch of orders rolls in, you have to disappoint your customers by making them wait.
+Even if you don't hold inventory, we saw that dropshipping has its own set of headaches.

 And that’s just skimming the surface of the potential hassles that can come with running a business that requires a physical product.

 A membership site isn’t physical — it’s virtual.
 In other words, it doesn’t take up any space in your home or office, and you can’t run out of it.
 The supply — your content — is always there for your customers to consume.